Tony Barber

-Anthony Ferraro Louis Barber OAM (born 28 March 1940) is a British Australian Gold Logie award-winning television game show host, radio announcer singer and media personality, who has been active in the industry since the early 1960s.
+Anthony Ferraro Louis Barber OAM (born 28 March 1940) is a British Australian Gold Logie award-winning television game show host, radio announcer, singer and media personality, who has been active in the industry since the early 1960s.

 Biography

-Early life and radio career
+Early life

-Barber was born in Oldham, Lancashire, England in March 1940.
+Barber was born in Oldham, England in March 1940.
 He has said that he "owes much of his enthusiastic and driving personality to a loving Irish grandma and a whole street full of aunts who kept the spirits high during the dark years of World War II."
 He moved with his family to Australia in 1947 and was educated by the Sisters of Mercy and the Irish Christian Brothers.

 He attended Britannia Royal Naval College in Dartmouth, graduating in 1960.
-Moving to Australia, he began his media career as a cadet announcer at radio station 6GE in Geraldton, Western Australia in 1961.

 In his own words:"The Sisters of so-called Mercy taught me to sing & dance, the brothers taught me to bob & weave.
 The navy taught me to play rugby."

-Singing
+Radio

+Barber started his media career in 1961, as a cadet announcer at radio station 6GE in Geraldton, Western Australia.

-By the end of 1962, Barber was a leading Perth radio announcer as well as the star of a weekly floor show at the Charles Hotel and another twice-weekly event at the Lido Coral Room where he performed impressions of Johnny Mathis and Paul Anka.
+By the end of 1962, Barber was a leading radio announcer in Perth, as well as the star of a weekly floor show at the Charles Hotel and another twice-weekly event at the Lido Coral Room where he performed impressions of Johnny Mathis and Paul Anka.
 Before leaving Western Australia for New South Wales he also appeared in a number of plays with the Scarborough players.

 After moving to Sydney, Barber appeared at numerous hotel talent quests, a regular role as resident compere and vocalist at the Spellsons nitery in Pitt Street.
 This was in addition to holding down a regular job as an advertising executive, where at one point he cast himself as the "Cambridge Whistler", a central character in a 1960s cigarette commercial which brought him national recognition.

+Television presenter

 It was at this point that the then head of the Seven Network, Bruce Gyngell, spotted Barber and was understood to have liked what he saw and suggested that he host a Reg Grundy show.

-Media career

 While Barber is more noted for his role as host of Sale of the Century, his origins in television date back to the early 1970s when he hosted the then popular Seven Network game show The $25,000 Great Temptation.
 The show was successful enough for the network that both daytime and prime time editions of the show were screened.

 The show only faltered when in 1974, Seven decided to move the show from its 7:00 pm timeslot to the later 8:30 pm timeslot in an effort to attract viewers away from the then popular series Number 96 screening on the 0-10 Networks.
 Number 96 won the ratings battle and The $25,000 Great Temptation aired its last show in 1975.
 Barber then hosted the Australian version of Family Feud on the Nine Network from 1977 until 1979.